dominoesbase/comic-generator/README.md

 ```
 ### BOARD

-Know the width of the Board according to all specifications.
+Get width of the Board according all specifications.

 ```java
 int getWidthBoard()
 ```

-Know the height of the Board according to all specifications.
+Get height of the Board according all specifications.

 ```java
 int getHeightBoard()